- Borrow & Request

 Register for workshops via our registration page.
 Most workshops are offered either in-person or remotely via Zoom (a hybrid option is not available).
-Participants must register in order to receive the Zoom meeting password if attending a workshop offered via Zoom.
+Participants must register in order to receive the Zoom meeting link if attending a workshop offered via Zoom.

 Intro to GIS: QGIS Basics (Adam Lindsley)